giorgosproas/urls_django/README.md

-# urls_django
-get/post API django

-#
-export DJANGO_SETTINGS_MODULE=project_urls.settings

 # How to run
 Having docker installed:

-Go inside folder /projects_urls docker build -t django-docker . docker run -dit -p 8000:8000 django-docker:latest
+1.Go inside folder /projects_urls
+2.run: docker build -t django-docker .
+3.run: docker run -dit -p 8000:8000 django-docker:latest

-Do docker ps and see the id of the just created container Copy this id.
-Below it will be mentioned as ID_OF_THE_CONTAINER Then execute: docker exec -it ID_OF_THE_CONTAINER sh
+4. After the container has been created do docker ps and see the id (CONTAINER_ID) of the just created container
+5. Copy this id.
+Below it will be mentioned as CONTAINER_ID
+6. run: docker exec -it CONTAINER_ID sh

-With the previous command you will log in in the new container
+(With the previous command you will log in in the new container)
-execute:
-   export DJANGO_SETTINGS_MODULE=project_urls.settings
-   cd /code/app_urls/tests
+7. Now in the newly created container:
-   pytest test*
+   run: pytest $TEST_PATH/test*
-192.168.99.100

 # ASSUMPTIONS/ Other Details